School Issued Identification (ID) Badges

 Absolutely no gum chewing on campus.
-Eating is not allowed in classrooms and the library unless special arrangements have been made with appropriate adults.
+Eating is not allowed in classrooms or in the library unless special arrangements have been made with appropriate school personnel.
 Students who eat snacks on campus must dispose of all litter in the trash receptacles provided.

 Lost and Found